DraconicSpeaker/beycord-bey-kit/README.md

              **stamina**: The player's stamina
              **bey**: An extended Beyblade class.
 Basically a player’s Bey.
 For more info, go to kit/class/Beyblade.js for the unextended version and kit/beys/template.js for the template of an extended Bey.
             ] (acted, victim)

+# IMPORTANT NOTES
+No, the player in the special function is **not** a player class.
+It's the old database that Beycord used and I am too lazy to remove it so I just kept it there.
+Just in case the old player database still have some purpose (which it should not).
+I left it there just in case.
+The player classes accessible are acted and victim and others are not player class.